Follow-On Public Offer (FPO)

 What is a follow-on public offer (FPO)?

-A Follow-on Public Offer (FPO) is when a company already listed on the stock exchange raises additional funds by selling more shares to the public.
-This occurs after the company has completed its Initial Public Offering (IPO).
-An FPO allows the company to raise capital by offering new shares to both existing and new investors.
+A Follow-on Public Offer (FPO) is when a company that is already publicly listed issues additional shares to investors after its Initial Public Offering (IPO).
+It allows the company to raise further capital by offering new shares to the public, thereby increasing the total number of shares available for trading in the market.

 FPOs are similar to IPOs but have fewer regulatory requirements as the company is already listed on the stock exchange.
 However, excessive FPOs can dilute ownership and potentially harm shareholder value.